 Calpe's investment portfolio is made up exclusively of fixed income securities.
-Over the year the investment portfolio has made a net gain of £1,123k (2016: £1,645k).
+Over the year the investment portfolio has made a total net loss of £25k (2017: net income of £1,123k).
+The net loss arose due to capital losses (both realised and unrealised) exceeding the interest income.
 During the year there were no material changes to the asset allocation within the investment portfolio.

-Figure 7a: Net investment return 2017
+Figure 7a: Net investment return 2018